alyQamar/verilog-playground/README.md

 gtkwave simulation_output.vcd
 ```

--   Using VS Code (with the Verilog HDL extension)
+-   Using VS Code (with the [Verilog HDL](https://marketplace.visualstudio.com/items?itemName=leafvmaple.verilog) extension)
     1 - Open the module_name_tb.v file in VS Code.
     2 - Configure the launch configuration for iverilog and gtkwave.
-    3- Run the simulation from within VS Code.
+    3- Run the simulation to get "simulation_output.vsd" within VS Code.
-    3- run the simulation output with gtkwave.
+    4- Run the simulation output with gtkwave.
     ```bash
     gtkwave simulation_output.vcd
     ```